-Home Remedies of Whipple’s Disease
+Home Remedies for Whipple’s Disease

-Since Whipple’s disease affects various parts of the body and a number of the body’s processes, it is important to replenish the reserves of material to create new cells, muscle mass, blood vessels, etc. Proteins are the building blocks of our body, and is an essential part in healing, as well as growth.
+Since Whipple’s disease affects various parts of the body and a number of the body’s processes, it is important to replenish the reserves of material to create new cells, muscle mass, blood vessels, etc. Proteins are the building blocks of our body and play an essential part in healing, as well as growth.
 By increasing the amount of protein we consume while suffering from Whipple’s disease, it is possible to stave off some of the more damaging symptoms and side effects of malabsorption.
 Some of the best protein-rich foods to eat are turkey, tuna, salmon, cheese, pork loin, tofu, beans, eggs, yogurt, milk, nuts, and seeds.

-A Few Words of Caution: As mentioned earlier, it is vitally important that you seek medical consultation if you think you have contracted Whipple’s disease.
+Word of Caution: As mentioned earlier, it is vitally important that you seek medical consultation if you think you have contracted Whipple’s disease.
 The antibiotic treatment that you will follow will last for at least a year, but these home remedies can make your symptoms more manageable.
 These are not replacements for medicinal treatment.